 Maybe you aren't sadistic.
 Maybe you just think it's a bit callous to straight-up murder your own offspring.
 Well, fair enough.
 How about the cowardly method where you aren't strictly culpable?

-Your heirs can die in battle if they’re eligible to become knights.
-This is slightly limiting, as most cultures only allow adult men to become knights, but this is the demographic of heir you’ll often be trying to bump off anyway.
+Your heirs can die in battle if they're eligible to become knights.
+This is slightly limiting, as most cultures only allow adult men to become knights; but thanks to that very same patriarchal way of thinking, this is the demographic of heir you'll most often be trying to bump off anyway.

 Go to your Military tab (F3) and select 'force' on the heir you want to put into battle.
 If you don't want to harm your actual useful courtiers and knights, click 'Forbid', because you'll be throwing a lot of lives away with this method.